"IS THAT YOUR FATHER?"

 MY FATHER TOOK UP STAMP DESIGN when the newly minted USPS publicized its intention to welcome the work of outsiders for the honor of having created the annual Christmas Stamp—long the province of a small circle of inside artists, none of whom had ever sorted mail during the holiday deluge or sold stamps to the general public.

 Dad wanted to be first to receive that recognition.
 And he had a wonderful idea.
-A peace stamp.
-Featuring a dove above a radiant earth against deep blue space.
+A “peace stamp” featuring a single dove above a radiant earth against deep blue space.
 I can still see it in my memory.
 It was imaginatively designed and carefully drawn, hand-lettered and beautifully painted at a size many times larger than the stamp would be engraved, so as to reveal every detail.

 The original was submitted veiled in vellum and mounted on art board.
 Accompanied by a letter Dad carefully wrote and Mom carefully typed explaining the inspiration that underpinned his proposed stamp.
 Sent to the Office of the Postmaster General in Washington.
 And answered by an all-too-quick, all-too-terse, “sorry-received-too-late-for-Christmas" letter of rejection.